domsson/ascum/README.md

 **ASC**II s**um**

 Sums up the ASCII values of all characters in the given string and prints the result to `stdout`.

+Note: `ascum` is not UTF-8 aware; it treats a string as series of bytes and adds up the decimal values of each byte.

 ## Usage